RobiatAbdulazeez/RobiatsBookStore2/RobiatsBookStore2/README.txt

 2023-12-4 11:41
 i had a local host warning popping up about the datatypethe error is coming from my product.js file i had Category.Name instead of Category.name the small n is where the issue is coming from

+2023-12-5 2:21
+for the database exception notification that pops up, means that the database needs to be updated first by typing the update-database to the console.